-- You can create volumes only on storage pools that have been attached to the relevant vCenter server on the Spectrum Control side.
-For more information, see "GUI - Managing integration with vSphere Web Client" on page 57 - The ESXi hosts and clusters to which you map the created volumes must be predefined on the storage system side.
+- You can create volumes only on storage pools that have been attached to the relevant vCenter server on the Spectrum Control Base side.
+For more information, see "GUI - Managing integration with vSphere Web Client" on page 58 - The ESXi hosts and clusters to which you map the created volumes must be predefined on the storage system side.
 For more information, refer to your IBM storage system documentation.

-- 1. In vSphere Web Client, navigate to the relevant vCenter server and then to the specific IBM storage array on which you want to create the new volume.
-The IBM storage array and the relevant storage pools should already be associated with the vCenter server (see "Viewing the IBM storage resource information" on page 93). - Click Actions > Create New Volume.
+- 1. In vSphere Web Client, navigate to the relevant vCenter server and then to the specific IBM storage system on which you want to create the new volume.
+The IBM storage system and the relevant storage pools should already be associated with the vCenter server (see "Viewing the IBM storage resource information" on page 97). - Click Actions > Create New Volume.
 Alternatively, from the Top Level Objects view on the relevant vCenter server, click Actions > All IBM Storage Enhancements for VMware vSphere Web Client Actions > Create New Volume.

-Figure 73.
-IBM storage array view - Clicking Create New Volume

 Figure 74.
+IBM storage system view - Clicking Create New Volume

+Figure 75.
 Top Level Objects view - Clicking Create New Volume

-You can also right-click the storage array or click the dedicated icon in order to invoke the Create New Volume option.
+You can also right-click the storage system or click the dedicated icon in order to invoke the Create New Volume option.

-Figure 75.
-Right-clicking the storage array

 Figure 76.
+Right-clicking the storage system

+Figure 77.
 Clicking the Create New Volume icon